JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 The "faulty" device will be considered logically down for a certain amount time, and the SDN controller will reroute the LSPs around this device during the maintenance period.
 After the maintenance period, LSPs are reverted back to optimal paths.

-# Building blocks:
+# Demo building blocks:

 - Juniper devices
 - Northstar SDN controller.
 Version 4 or above is required
 - Appformix
 - SaltStack

-# webhooks Overview:
+# webhooks overview:

 - A webhook is notification using an HTTP POST.
 A webhook is sent by a system A to push data (json body as example) to a system B when an event occurred in the system A. Then the system B will decide what to do with these details.
 Usage is event driven automation.
 - Appformix supports webhooks.
 A notification is generated when the condition of an alarm is observed.
 You can configure an alarm to post notifications to an external HTTP endpoint.
 AppFormix will post a JSON payload to the endpoint for each notification.